Cheddar Valley line: Strawberry Line trail

 From this point the line turns eastwards and follows the southern edge of the Mendip Hills crossing the Cheddar Yeo.
 The track bed around Axbridge has now been made into the A371 road, but the station building, goods shed and station master's house are all in use.
 The Strawberry Line Trail goes through the town itself missing out the station site higher on the hillside behind the church.

 The railway track is regained opposite St Michael's Cheshire Home and there is a picnic spot overlooking the reservoir.
 The route comes to an end at the side of the former station which is now in use as a stonemason's surrounded by a small industrial estate, a mile (1.6 km) from Cheddar Gorge.
 It also includes parts of the Biddle Street Site of Special Scientific Interest.

 A grassroots campaign, supported by local councils, has been seeking to extend the trail westwards to Clevedon (along the Clevedon branch line, historically not part of the Cheddar Valley Line but now absorbed into the Strawberry Line project), and eastwards to Wells and Shepton Mallet.
 As of September 2022, two sections are open to the public: a short stretch between Haybridge and Wells, and 1.5 miles between Wells and Dulcote Quarry.

-More sections are expected to open soon.
+In October 2024, a new bridge was opened carrying the path over the B3136 in Shepton Mallet.